valeno-dev/python-projects/1. easy/guess-number-(user)/README.md

 ---

 ## 💻 Example Output
-🎯 Welcome to the Number Guessing Game!
+🎯 Welcome to the Number Guessing Game!<br>
 Try to guess the correct number before you run out of attempts.

 Guess the number from scale (1-10): 5